edwardcallow/tesco-jargon/s.md

 The segments within each sector show our objectives.
 These are scored red, amber, green or blue to show how we are performing against them.

+#### Stock-control routines report
+Report, available on G drive, detailing all routines undertaken by the stock control department.

 #### Stock record
 The amount of stock the system believes is in a store.